 Event Num.
 Umask Value Event Name Definition Description and Comment 30H See Table 18-2, L2_REJECT_BUSQ Rejected L2 cache requests This event indicates that a pending L2 cache request that requires a bus transaction is delayed from moving to the bus queue.
-Some of the reasons for this event are: Table 18-4 - The bus queue is full. and Table - The bus queue already holds an entry for a cache line in the same set.
-18-5 The number of events is greater or equal to the number of requests that were rejected. - for this core or both cores. due to demand requests and L2 hardware prefetch requests together, or separately. - of accesses to cache lines at different MESI states.
-32H See Table 18-2 L2_N0_REQ Cycles no L2 cache requests are pending This event counts the number of cycles that no L2 cache requests are pending. ЗАН 00H EIST_TRANS Number of Enhanced Intel SpeedStep(R) Technology (EIST) transitions This event counts the number of Enhanced Intel SpeedStep(R) Technology (EIST) transitions that include a frequency change, either with or without VID change.
+Some of the reasons for this event are: Table - The bus queue is full.
+18-4 and Table - The bus queue already holds an entry for a cache line in the same set.
+18-5 The number of events is greater or equal to the number of requests that were rejected. - for this core or both cores. - due to demand requests and L2 hardware prefetch requests together, or separately. - of accesses to cache lines at different MESI states.
+32H See Table 18-2 L2_NO_REQ Cycles no L2 cache requests are pending This event counts the number of cycles that no L2 cache requests are pending. ЗАН 00H EIST_TRANS Number of Enhanced Intel SpeedStep(R) Technology (EIST) transitions This event counts the number of Enhanced Intel SpeedStep(R) Technology (EIST) transitions that include a frequency change, either with or without VID change.
 This event is incremented only while the counting core is in CO state.
-Since the CxE states include an EIST transition, the event will be incremented accordingly.
-EIST transitions are commonly initiated by OS, but can be initiated by HW internally.
+In situations where an EIST transition was caused by hardware as a result of CxE state transitions, those EIST transitions will also be registered in this event.
+Enhanced Intel Speedstep Technology transitions are commonly initiated by OS, but can be initiated by HW internally.
 For example: CxE states are C-states (C1,C2,C3) which not only place the CPU into a sleep state by turning off the clock and other components, but also lower the voltage (which reduces the leakage power consumption).
-The same is true for thermal throttling transition which uses EIST internally.
-3BH СОН THERMAL_TRIP Number of thermal trips This event counts the number of thermal trips.
+The same is true for thermal throttling transition which uses Enhanced Intel Speedstep Technology internally. ЗВН СОН THERMAL_TRIP Number of thermal trips This event counts the number of thermal trips.
 A thermal trip occurs whenever the processor temperature exceeds the thermal trip threshold temperature.
 Following a thermal trip, the processor automatically reduces frequency and voltage.
 The processor checks the temperature every millisecond, and returns to normal when the temperature falls below the thermal trip threshold temperature.